-Rate of change Even though an environmental entity is subject to continuous change, it does not mean that all such behaviour must be captured at the lowest possible band-and that this band must have a dense notion of time whilst the others can be discrete.
-Rather, within any band, many (perhaps most) entities will be discrete, but some may be continuous.
+Rate of change.
+Even though an environmental entity is subject to continuous change it does not mean that all such behaviour must be captured at the lowest possible band - and that this band must have a dense notion of time whilst the others can be discrete.
+Rather within any band many (perhaps most) entities will be discrete, but some may be continuous.
 So if the purpose of an automatic 'plant watering' system in a greenhouse is to aid the growth of plants in some controlled environment, the rate of growth of the crop per week or day may be significant (but not per second or millisecond).

-Consider, for example, the maximum rate of flow of water from a piston-style pump.
-At a higher time band, this may be stated as r litres per time unit, but at a lower time band, there are two phases of the piston: one filling the cylinder, in which there is almost no flow of water out of the pump; and the other emptying the cylinder, during which the rate of flow of water out of the pump is about twice r.
+Consider, for example, the maximum rate of flow of water from a pump.
+At an upper time band this may be stated as r litres per time unit.
+But at a lower time band, for a piston-style pump there are two phases: one filling the cylinder, in which there is almost no flow of water out of the pump; and the other emptying the cylinder, during which the rate of flow of water out of the pump is about twice r.

-The maximum rate of change of a state variable may be uniform between some pairs of time bands, but not between others.
-By uniform, we mean that the maximum rates of change are the same (although they will be expressed with respect to the granularity of their respective time bands).
+The rate change of a state variable may be uniform between some pairs of time bands, but not between others.
 For example, with the piston pump the rate of flow is not uniform at the time band that distinguishes the filling and emptying phases of the cylinder, but between a pair of higher bands the rate of flow may be uniform.
 At a still higher pair of bands, we may be switching the pump on and off to control the rate of flow over a broader time base.
 Again the rate of flow won't be uniform, but between still higher bands, which don't distinguish the on and off phases, it may emerge to be uniform again.